 The Porter/Kingston Township Fire Station is located at 12844 Olive Green Road in Porter Township.
-The fire department operates with 28 part-time firefighters, and two full-time paid fire fighters.
+The fire department operates with 28 part-time paid firefighters, and three full-time paid fire fighters.

 The department owns a 3-acre parcel on S.R.
 521 just west of I-71 for future use as a second station.